fmay/cc-js-intro-6-funcs-objs-maps/.guides/sections.md

 ```
 function getCurrentLocation(){
   navigator.geolocation.getCurrentPosition(
     gotPosCallback, errorFunction);
 }
 ```

-We can see that `navigator.geolocation.getCurrentPosition()` expects to receive 2 parameters
+We can see that `navigator.geolocation.getCurrentPosition()` expects to receive 2 arguments.

 1. A callback function that it should trigger once the position has been determined
 2. A callback function that it should trigger if there was any error in getting the position